AutoLogicTools

 Common causes

-• Rear differential control module internal fault
+• Internal fault in the rear differential control module

 Symptoms